rdio/jsapi-examples/mobile-queue/README.md

 * Indicator that things are updating
 * If updates are coming in from elsewhere, hold off on determining drag indices
 * Item is jittery when scrolling during drag
+* Variable scroll speed depending on where you are

 # Features